SlamMate/vSLAM-on-FrodoBots-2K/README.md

 > https://github.com/frodobots-org/earth-rovers-sdk/tree/main

 Then you need to run your code!
 We need to prepare a checkerboard grid to be fixed in front of the robot, and the robot will automatically perform the calibration and corresponding movements.

+But in the real world, you need more pictures to make the calibration accurate.

 ```bash
 pip install requirements.txt
 python auto_calibration.py